Metric entropy, n-widths, and sampling of functions on manifolds: Approximation spaces and their metric entropy and -widths

 \item There is $c>0$ such that

-\item We have $ t^{-\alpha/2}\lesssim G_t(x,x), \quad x\in\XX, \ 0<t<1. $ \end{enumerate} \end{definition} This definition relates $G_t(x,y)$ to the Euclidean heat kernel \eqref{eq:Rn heat}.
-In other words, the generalized heat kernel is supposed to describe some ``(artificial) heat propagation'' on the diffusion measure space $\mathbb{X}$ that resembles the one in Euclidean space when $d=\alpha$.

-From here on, we suppose that $\mathbb{X}$ is a diffusion measure space throughout the present paper.
+\item We have $ t^{-\alpha/2}\lesssim G_t(x,x), \quad x\in\XX, \ 0<t<1. $ \end{enumerate} \end{definition} From here on, we suppose that $\mathbb{X}$ is a diffusion measure space throughout the present paper.
 It is also noteworthy that the conditions of a diffusion measure space imply that $\mu(B_t(x))\asymp t^\alpha$, for all $0<t<1$, cf.~\cite{Filbir:2010aa}.
-Thus, the volume of a ball behaves locally as in $\R^\alpha$.
-The conditions of a diffusion measure space imply the following estimate on the Christoffel function,
+Thus, the volume of small balls essentially behaves as in $\R^\alpha$.
+The above conditions also imply the following estimate on the Christoffel function (or spectral function),